Social Justice Institute Broadens its Reach Through New Partnership

 The Trinity Social Justice Institute (TSJI) recently cemented a partnership with a U.K.-based academic foundation to further elevate and expand the profile of its scholarly work.

-With the support of a new grant from the Antipode Foundation, the Trinity Social Justice Institute launched a Conjuncture initiative in the fall of 2024, which will continue through summer of 2025 under the leadership of co-directors Jordan T. Camp, associate professor of American Studies, and Christina Heatherton, Elting Associate Professor of American Studies and Human Rights Studies.
+With the support of a new grant from the Antipode Foundation, the Trinity Social Justice Institute launched a Conjuncture initiative in the fall of 2024, which will continue through summer of 2025 under the leadership of co-directors Jordan T. Camp, associate professor of American Studies, and Christina Heatherton, associate professor of American Studies and Everett and Joanne Elting Associate Professor for Human Rights and Global Citizenship.

 “In recent years, scholars, organizers, and organic intellectuals have increasingly invoked the concept of conjuncture to analyze struggles over material conditions in interrelated spaces and times,” note the co-directors of Trinity Social Justice Institute.
 “TSJI has ground its work in dialogue with leading thinkers in radical geography.
 With the help of this grant, and the academic journal Antipode: A Radical Journal of Geography, we are excited to broaden our efforts.”